ctn-waterloo/website/ctn_waterloo/content/people/terrence-c-stewart.md

 ## Bio

+I am an Associate Research Officer at National Research Council Canada.
-I am a post-doctoral research associate working with Chris Eliasmith at the Centre for Theoretical Neuroscience at the Universit of Waterloo.
+Previously I was a post-doctoral research associate working with Chris Eliasmith at the Centre for Theoretical Neuroscience at the Universit of Waterloo.
 My initial training was as an engineer (B.A.Sc. in Systems Design Engineering, University of Waterloo, 1999), my masters involved applying